sumnerevans/sumnerevans.com/content/posts/matrix/where-are-my-keys/index.md

    We also maintain all of the kubernetes infrastructure, user management services, a Synapse instance, and many other backend services.
-2. **We maintain all of the mautrix bridges** including WA, Signal, Meta, ...
+2. **We maintain all of the mautrix bridges.** I have worked extensively on the LinkedIn, iMessage, Signal, WhatsApp, and most recently the new Telegram bridge written in Go.
-   LinkedIn.
 3. **We maintain a Go client SDK** that our next-generation clients like the new Android app use.

-I've done some of all of these things, but lately, building the Go SDK has taken up a significant portion of my time.
-I implemented key backup (and corrupted multiple key backups in the process).
-I built the interactive QR code verification framework (and generated many a bad QR code in the process).
-And most recently, I've been experimenting with a pure-Go implementation of the Olm/Megolm protocols originally written by @DerLukas as a way to replace libolm in our clients.
+I've had the opportunity to work on all of these things.
+However, in Q2 of this year after we got acquired by Automattic, building the Go SDK has taken up a significant portion of our bandwidth.
+I ended up implementing a ton of cryptography-related features.

+- I implemented key backup (and corrupted multiple key backups in the process).
+- I built the interactive QR code verification framework (and generated many a bad QR code in the process).
+- And most recently, I've been experimenting with a pure-Go implementation of the Olm/Megolm protocols originally written by @DerLukas as a way to replace libolm in our clients.

-As you can see, a lot of the things that I have been working on revolve around cryptography in Matrix which leads me to the topic of this talk: **keys in Matrix.**
+As I implemented these features, I learned a lot about cryptography in Matrix, which leads me to the topic of this talk: **cryptographic key infrastructure in Matrix.**

 If you've used Matrix for any period of time, you will know that Matrix has a